wcjohnchen/capstoneProject3/README.md

 ## Acknowledgements

-I would like to thank L Belenky, S English, K Boerstler, and J Hall for their help and discussion.
+I would like to thank L Belenky, S English, K Boerstler, and J Hall for their help and discussion...